MianReplicate/Custom-Flags-Framework/SYNTAX-INFO.md

 # Terminology (IMPORTANT)
+1. Meshes ARE accessories.
+If I mention meshes, I really mean accessories.
-When I say "data", I am talking about both FLAGS and MESHES/ACCESSORIES.
+2. When I say "data", I am talking about both FLAGS and MESHES/ACCESSORIES.

-# How to Add Datas to Teams
+# How to Add Flags/Meshes to Teams

-To set up your configuration, first start up the "Flag Viewer" map.
+If you are adding flags, first start up the "Flag Viewer" map.
 Then press A once you've loaded in.
 Afterwards, read the following instructions.

+If you are adding meshes, please learn how to add flags already if you haven't.
+This will be important because you will have to learn how to use commands to add meshes in this next part.
+If you are too lazy to learn, read the paragraph below this.
+Otherwise start up the "Flag Viewer" map and find your meshes.
+Then follow "Assigning by Commands" and learn the command syntax.
+Afterwards, read up on the "ACCESSORY" command in "More Information on Commands".
+You will be using this command within the "ACCESSORY" output to assign accessories to flags.

+If you are too lazy to learn how to assign meshes properly, copy the following line WITHOUT the quotation marks in your ACCESSORIES output.
+This will make it so all your accessories are assigned to every flag you have installed in the game. "{ACCESSORY:{ALL:{ALLMUTATORS:FLAGS}}:{ALL:{ALLMUTATORS:MESHES}}}"

 ## Assigning by Name
 Search for the data you want and click it.
 This will add it to your output to the top.
 Once you've finished configuring, copy your output.
 Then leave the game, go to the CONFIGURATION menu for the framework mutator, and paste your output into either Eagle or Raven.
 Meshes go in accessory outputs and flags go in flag outputs.

 Keep in mind that you can add MULTIPLE flags to a team.
 Bots are randomly assigned flags to them upon spawning in.
 The capture points they capture will have its flag texture changed to whatever the bot's assigned flag is.

-You can also assign MULTIPLE meshes to a bot.
-However, bot meshes are only assigned ONCE when the game starts.
-They are not changed upon bot respawned.
-This is due to how Ravenfield handles accessories.

 <img src="https://i.imgur.com/czXAVYu.png">